-- Temp. at flow meter (Temperature at flow meter mode);

-- The mode selected from the list (for duplicated temperature signals see 9.2.2.1.3.)

-- o measured;
+- Temp. at flow meter (Temperature at flow meter mode); - The mode selected from the list (for duplicated temperature signals see 9.2.2.1.3.) - o measured;

-- It is assumed that temperature is measured on input channel.
+It is assumed that temperature is measured on input channel.

-- The channel number should be entered here.

 - IO n Ch m

 - n-number of I/O board

 - m number of channel on the I/O board

 - o modb. sign. (measured at Modbus channel);

-- It is assumed that temperature signal is received on Modbus channel.
+It is assumed that temperature signal is received on Modbus channel.

-- The channel number should be entered here.

 - Channel n;

 - n number of Modbus channel;

 - o keypad;

-- Keypad temperature can be entered here if temperature signal is not available.
+Keypad temperature can be entered here if temperature signal is not available.

-- Density signal;
+Density signal;

-- The mode selected from the list